The Postal Museum collaborates with leading academics to analyse health of postal workers in Victorian and Edwardian times

 The Postal Museum is delighted to support leading academics at King’s College London, Kingston University, University of Derby and University College London by opening up access to decades of employment records.

-Photographs of The Discovery Room, The Postal Museum
+Photographs of the Archive, The Postal Museum

 The Wellcome Trust recently awarded £759,145 for a new collaborative study on occupational health in the British Post Office during the Victorian and Edwardian period to a team led by Professor David Green of King’s College London.
 The three-year project, titled ‘Addressing Health: Morbidity, Mortality and Occupational Health in the Victorian and Edwardian Post Office’, will explore the timing and geography of ill health, and the responses of the Post Office and the workforce.